KittyGiraudel/sass-guidelines/index.md

 ## Ruby Sass or LibSass

 [Sass' first commit](https://github.com/hcatlin/sass/commit/fa5048ba405619273e474a50400c7243fbff54fe) goes back as far as late 2006, over 8 years ago.
 Needless to say it has come a long way since then.
-Initially developed in Ruby Sass, varied ports popped here and there.
-The most successful one, [LibSass][libsass], written in C is now close to be fully compatible with the original Ruby version.
+Initially developed in Ruby Sass, varied ports popped up here and there.
+The most successful one, [LibSass][libsass], written in C is now close to being fully compatible with the original Ruby version.

 In 2014, [Ruby Sass and LibSass teams decided to wait for both versions to sync up before moving forward with Sass as a language](https://github.com/sass/libsass/wiki/The-LibSass-Compatibility-Plan).
 Since then, LibSass has been actively releasing versions to have feature-parity with its older brother.